Holy Spirit: Comparative religion

 The theologian Raimon Panikkar believed the Hindu concept of Advaita was linked to the Trinity.
 He stated that the Holy Spirit, as one of the Three Persons of the Trinity of "father, Logos and Holy Spirit", was a bridge-builder between Christianity and Hinduism, despite Shiva and the Holy Spirit occupying vastly different roles in their respective religions.
 He explains that: "The meeting of spiritualistic can take place in the Spirit.
 No new 'system' has primarily to come of this encounter, but a new and yet old spirit must emerge."
 Atman is Vedic terminology elaborated in Hindu scriptures such as Upanishads and Vedanta signifies the Ultimate Reality and Absolute.

-Zoroastrianism

-In Zoroastrianism, the Holy Spirit, also known as Spenta Mainyu, is a hypostasis of Ahura Mazda, the supreme Creator God of Zoroastrianism; the Holy Spirit is seen as the source of all goodness in the universe, the spark of all life within humanity, and is the ultimate guide for humanity to righteousness and communion with God.
-The Holy Spirit is put in direct opposition to its eternal dual counterpart, Angra Mainyu, who is the source of all wickedness and who leads humanity astray.
+The Holy Spirit can be compared to the concept in Zoroastrianism of Spenta Mainyu, a hypostasis of Ahura Mazda, the supreme Creator God of Zoroastrianism; the Spenta Mainyu is seen as the source of all goodness in the universe, the spark of all life within humanity, and is the ultimate guide for humanity to righteousness and communion with God.
+The Spenta Mainyu is put in direct opposition to its eternal dual counterpart, Angra Mainyu, who is the source of all wickedness and who leads humanity astray.